SmtTheSE/Kamisori_Backend/API_DOCUMENTATION.md

 ### Notification System

-When customers place an order or upload payment slips, the system automatically notifies the admin via email:
+When customers place an order or upload payment slips, the system automatically notifies the admin via email using Gmail SMTP:

 1. **New Order Notification**: Triggered when a customer completes checkout
 2. **Payment Slip Notification**: Triggered when a customer uploads a payment slip for KBZ Pay orders